Revisiting Pre-trained Language Models for Vulnerability Detection: Research Questions (RQs) and Findings

 \subsection{RQ4: How do PLMs perform under different code normalization rules?}

-Whitespace and newline characters in C/C++ are often used solely for formatting, which increases snippet length without affecting semantics.
-Consequently, benchmarks like CodeXGLUE~\cite{codexglue} apply code normalization during preprocessing.
+Whitespace and newline characters in C/C++ are often used solely for formatting, which improves readability while preserving semantics.
+Benchmarks like CodeXGLUE~\cite{codexglue} often apply code normalization during preprocessing.
 However, different PLMs adopt varying normalization strategies during pre-training or fine-tuning.
 For example, CodeBERT removes all whitespace, \texttt{ {\textbackslash t}}, and \texttt{ {\textbackslash n}} characters, whereas PDBERT retains \texttt{ {\textbackslash n}}.
 These differences raise the question of whether inconsistencies in input formatting impact model performance.
 In other words, can PLMs demonstrate robustness when there are differences in code normalization between training and testing?
-To investigate this, we compare model performance under three normalization strategies: (1) CodeXGLUE cleaner: removing all multiple whitespaces, \texttt{ {\textbackslash t}}, and \texttt{ {\textbackslash n}}; (2) PDBERT cleaner: removing multiple whitespaces and \texttt{ {\textbackslash t}} but retains \texttt{ {\textbackslash n}}; and (3) No normalization: using the original code.
-Each PLM is fine-tuned with its default normalization, and evaluated on the reconstructed test set under all three normalization settings.
+To investigate this, we compare model performance under three common normalization rules: (1) CodeXGLUE cleaner: removing all multiple whitespaces, \texttt{ {\textbackslash t}}, and \texttt{ {\textbackslash n}}; (2) PDBERT cleaner: removing multiple whitespaces and \texttt{ {\textbackslash t}} but retains \texttt{ {\textbackslash n}}; and (3) No normalization: using the original code.
+Each PLM is fine-tuned with its default normalization, and evaluated on the reconstructed test set under the above three normalization settings.

 As shown in Fig.~\ref{fig:normalization}, PLMs generally perform best when the same normalization rules are applied during both training and testing, as they have learned to recognize patterns that closely resemble those in the test set.
 However, even minor perturbations in input formatting can cause significant performance degradation.
 For example, when evaluating PDBERT, removing \texttt{\textbackslash n} results in a performance drop of approximately 6.9\%, highlighting the model’s sensitivity and lack of robustness to subtle variations in code formatting.